 As a home worker, you’re at a heightened risk of burnout, likely to work longer hours and take fewer breaks than if you were working from the office.
 This quickly becomes dangerous when the nature of your work lacks neat boundaries.
 When you’re firefighting lots of different things, managing multiple clients and projects, or simply have lots of asks on the go, it’s easy to forget about how much you’ve actually been working.
 Automatic time tracking is one of the easiest ways to ensure you don’t work beyond what you’re contracted to work, providing a useful running total of your hours each day.

 2. Document any overtime

 In case you do slip into the red zone, automatic time tracking again has you covered.
 It provides a flawless record of your daily work hours – and by extension overtime.
-If you have a compensation agreement with your employer, this ensures you receive pay for all the overtime you work; if you don’t, it allows you to adjust the rest of your weekly schedule to counterbalance it, ensuring you stay within your weekly work capacity.
+If you have a compensation agreement with your employer, this ensures you receive pay for all the overtime you work; if you don’t, it allows you to adjust the rest of your working week to counterbalance it, ensuring you stay within your capacity.
 Ensuring your manager can also see your overtime is useful in itself – it highlights that your workload is unmanageable, helping you get the right support, check unreasonable expectations and keep work distribution fair.

 3. Keep your work visible

 “Working remotely in a small team, we need to keep our work transparent so we can help each other plan and improve every day.
 It’s essential so everyone knows who’s doing what.” – Menn, developer